 Seek out advice and tips on blogs, Facebook groups, workshops.

 For me personally, being an active member of Pattern Observer’s Textile Design Lab was a great way to expand my skills and stretch my creativity, all in a supportive community environment with a great group of fellow creatives.
 I also joined the Heart to Art Facebook group and purchased Khristian Howell’s tradeSHOW + TELL course, tradeshowandtell.com.
 I also regularly participated in Make it in Design challenges as they also have a great series of courses and activities for portfolio and trade show preparation.
 Art Licensing Show also has a great community component full of information and inside viewpoints from various art directors.

 Being a first time exhibitor at Printsource was definitely a positive overall experience for me.
 Printsource gave me the opportunity to build both my professional network and resources for a more global audience on a personal face to face basis.

 Exhibiting at Printsource also increased my confidence and provided a segue into more robust positioning for licensing my designs.
-Having built a foundation for direct sales of prints, I now feel ready to explore more licensing aspects and larger shows such as exhibiting in Surtex in 2017.
+Having built a foundation for direct sales of prints, I now feel ready to explore more licensing aspects and larger shows such as exhibiting in Surtex.